Skip to main content

 Mild but unpredictable — think layers, not just a rain jacket.
 Summer (June–August) averages around 65°F and has the most daylight.
 Spring and fall are beautiful and less crowded.
 Winter is moody and dramatic if you like fewer tourists.

 Absolutely.
 Ireland pairs naturally with London, Scotland, or a wider UK and Europe trip.
-Patrick plans multi-country itineraries all the time — just tell him what else you're curious about.
+I plan multi-country itineraries all the time — just tell me what else you're curious about.

 Very much so.
-It's safe, English-speaking, and has plenty for kids — castles, farm experiences, coastal hikes, and a culture that genuinely loves children.
-Patrick can build a family itinerary that keeps everyone happy.
+It's safe, English-speaking, and has plenty for kids — castles they can actually explore, farm experiences, coastal hikes, medieval history that's genuinely interesting at any age, and a culture that's warm toward children.
+I can build an Ireland itinerary that keeps kids engaged and adults genuinely happy at the same time.

 Let's Start Planning